-- But a man who has stood firm in his heart (not having a need, but having authority over his own will) and has judged in his own heart to keep the virgin with himself, he will do well.
+- But a man who has stood firm in his heart (not having a need, but having authority over his own will) and has judged this in his own heart to keep his own virgin daughter, he will do well.

-- A wife has been bound for as long as her husband lives.
+- A wife has been bound for as long a time as her husband lives.
 But if her husband dies, she’s free to be married to who she wishes, but only in the Lord.

 - But in my opinion, she’s more blessed if she remains the way she is; and I think I also have God’s Spirit.

 Next: 1 Corinthians chapter 8